Marlin Communications: Then & Now - A retrospective with Founder & Idealist Karl Tischler

 As humans, we will do what we have always done.
 Our greatest strengths are cooperation, adaptation and resilience.

-The role I see Marlin playing aligns with our brand promise.
-Lives are saved, rebuilt and improved through the actions of social change makers.
+The role I see Marlin playing aligns with our brand promise:

+‘Lives are saved, rebuilt and improved through the actions of social change makers.
 No one should feel hopeless or forced to accept the status quo.
-No one should feel too insignificant to shape their life or change their world.
+No one should feel too insignificant to shape their life or change their world.’

-I do not see the future as bleak, but I see it as profoundly shaped by climate change.
-Demand for the work our clients do will increase dramatically.
-And this will happen in an environment flooded with communications.
-Who do people listen to?
+The demand for the work our clients deliver will increase dramatically and this will happen in an environment flooded with communications.
+So, who do people listen to?
 Who do they trust?
 Will they prioritise some causes over others?
 How will we continue to express our humanity?

 In this environment, the role and value of persuasive creative will skyrocket.